 Given the time it takes to get between destinations, I would say you should spend at least 3 weeks per country in Southeast Asia.
 Bus rides between destinations can be long, often taking a whole day or night.
 So 3 weeks allows you to visit several places in a country.

-Honestly the whole region is amazing, but if your pressed for time I’d say stick to Vietnam, Thailand, Laos and Cambodia.
+Honestly the whole region is amazing, but if you are pressed for time I’d say stick to Vietnam, Thailand, Laos and Cambodia.
 They are very easy to get around, and have an amazing combination of history, nature and food.

 I personally think Bali is overrated, but I still recommend visiting for the Balinese culture and great countryside (away from the beach resorts).
 If you want to visit I would combine it with a trip to other parts of Indonesia, particularly Java and the Komodo islands.